Colours (Nadia Oh album)

-Colours is the second and final album by British recording artist Nadia Oh.
+Colours is the second and final studio album by British singer Nadia Oh.
 It was released in the United Kingdom and the United States on 8 May 2011 by Tiger Trax Records.
 Numerous viral videos have been released through the video-sharing website YouTube to promote the album as well as multiple fan promo videos.
 Like Oh's debut effort, the album only spawned one main single, "Taking Over the Dancefloor", released digitally on 24 April 2011, However Colours was re-released on 18 September 2011 to include four new tracks: "No Bueno" (which acted as the album's second single released, 21 August), "Shade", "I Like It Loud", and "Follow Me".

 Background

 The album released 8 May 2011 was preceded by three tracks, Amsterdam Dub Version on 25 September 2009, Follow Me to the Dancefloor on 3 September 2009 and Colours, made viral in late November 2011.
 First single, Taking Over The Dancefloor gained recognition from DJ Scott Mills who gave it its first commercial play on Radio One, where it was also Popjustice's song of the day.
 Second single, No Bueno also gained Song of The Day stature on Popjustice.